SwizzPop/ChickenJockey/README.md

 3a - If it is a valid item id, the title and rarity will populate
 3c - Alternatively, use 'Random' to get a random item
 4 - Modify the item name and rarity
-5 - Click 'Generate Link'
+5 - Click 'Create Link'
 6 - A link is sent to your main chat window that can now be shared by shift clicking